Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 Tool Validation Pipeline

 Every tool call passes through a rigorous validation pipeline.
-TypeBox schemas provide compile-time type safety AND runtime validation with detailed error messages when tool arguments fail:
+TypeBox schemas provide compile-time type safety AND runtime validation, with detailed error messages when tool arguments fail:

 import { Type } from "@sinclair/typebox";